OpenLineage/workshops/airflow/e1-marquez/README.md

 Start Docker Desktop

-In a terminal window, navigate to Marquez and run it (with `--seed` if you want sample data):
+In the same terminal window, navigate to Marquez and run it (with `--seed` if you want sample data):

 ```
 cd marquez